arielchuri/autozinefier/croak_01.md

 **Freak Out (d6)**:

-1. Attack closest anything once at -d1 attack and damage.
+1. Attack closest anything once at -1d attack and damage.
-2. Destroy furniture sized object.
+2. Destroy furniture sized object or shrubbery.
 As above if no object available.
 3. Strip clothes and bathe in the blood of your enemies.
 4. Run around screaming in people's faces.
 5. Victory cry / dance